Latest Glastonbury forecast as Met Office issues heatwave warning

 You can see below for a rundown of what the weather is forecasted to be throughout the Glastonbury period, per Accuweather.
 It should be noted that predictions are still likely to change over the course of the next week.

-Wednesday 22 June will reportedly see “rain and drizzle”, with temperatures of up to 18 degrees.
+Wednesday 22 June will reportedly be mostly cloudy, with temperatures of up to 18 degrees.

-Thursday 23 June is forcasted to have low clouds, with temperatures of up to 17degrees.
+Thursday 23 June is forcasted to have low clouds, with temperatures of up to 16 degrees.

 Friday 24 June will feature a morning shower, with sun in the afternoon and temperatures of up to 17 degrees.